AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/manage-assets.md

 ## Assets management

-In [!UICONTROL Content], Performance Marketers can easily store, retrieve, and manage their digital assets.
+In [!UICONTROL Content], Performance Marketing can easily store, retrieve, and manage their digital assets.
 By leveraging both the `GenStudio assets` repository and AEM repositories, users can ensure that their assets are well-organized and accessible for various marketing campaigns.
 This multi-repository approach provides flexibility and control over asset usage across environments, ensuring that only approved and up-to-date assets are used in marketing efforts.

 ### Add assets